Savannah State University Dolphin Sciences Laboratory (SSUDS lab) internships

 Stranding response: although strandings are rare and unpredictable, you may be asked to help with data collection and necropsies

-Class: Interns are welcome to sit in on the Marine Mammalogy course taught by Dr. Cox in the fall.
+Class: Interns are welcome to sit in on the GIS course taught by Dr. Cox in the spring.
 Please note that hours spent in class do not count towards lab hours.

 1) Other SSU Marine Science Program Labs (field and lab research on shrimp, flatfish, oyster restoration, marine chemistry, etc.)